 Similarly to Microsoft, Apache released a statement noting that the vulnerabilities had been identified and patched March of that year.
 In fact, the U.S. Computer Emergency Readiness team (US-CERT) had also released an announcement that same month, urging users to update their Struts software to newer versions.

 Learning from these incidents, it is clear that keeping up with patches is an essential step to protecting your computer against new cyber threats.
 This is not only the case for operating systems such as Windows, but also for many open-sourced software such as Apache.
 In fact, Black Duck found that 78% of open-source codebases contained cyber-vulnerabilities, which now often make up the majority of software.

-At GigE, our experts can help your organization ensure that it is running on the latest patch software, to maximize protection of your sensitive data.
+At GigE, our experts can help your organization ensure that it is patching the latest patch software, to maximize protection of your sensitive data.
 Contact us at +1 (888) 366-4443 to get started today.